Human Services Agency: CalWORKs Employment Services (7320P and 7360P)

 Percent of Welfare-to-Work Families Meeting Requirements in Federal Work Participation Rate

-The Welfare to Work Participation Rate (WPR) is 25% for Mid Year 2017-18 which is below the federal standard of 50%.
-The WPR has decreased by 8% since FY 2016-17.
+The Welfare to Work Participation Rate (WPR) is 26% for FY 2017-18 which is below the standard of 50%.
+The WPR decreased by 7% since FY 2016-17.
 The Welfare-to-Work clients and/or their children continue to report a significant number of barriers, and the intensive case management caseload increased from 17 cases in FY 2016-17 to 43 in FY 2017-18.
 During assessment, 95% of families reported a housing barrier, 56% reported legal issues and 51% reported mental health concerns.
 The WPR continues to decrease as client barriers to employment increases.

 Percent of Clients Placed in Unsubsidized Employment

-The percent of CalWORKs clients placed in unsubsidized employment is 43% for Mid Year 2017-18.
-This exceeds the current performance target of 38%.
-The CalWORKs employment services program hosted over 115 hiring events with local employers to assist clients in obtaining unsubsidized employment.
-The percent of Service Connect clients placed in unsubsidized employment is 32% for Mid Year 2017-18.
-This is a new performance measure calculating employment placements for all clients deemed work-ready.
-The Service Connect program introduced work preparedness workshops to develop essential job skills.
+The percent of CalWORKs clients placed in unsubsidized employment is 58% for FY 2017-18.
+This performance exceeds the current performance target of 40%.
+The CalWORKs employment services program hosted over 200 hiring events with local employers to assist clients in obtaining unsubsidized employment.
+The percent of Service Connect clients placed in unsubsidized employment is 40% for FY 2017-18.
+This new performance measure has a target of 40% placement of work ready clients in unsubsidized employment.
+The Service Connect program conducted 31 work preparedness workshops to develop essential job skills.
 In addition to individual job development services, opportunities for placement were provided through five targeted on-site employer recruitments.

 Cost per Client Receiving Mandatory CalWORKs Employment Services